Skip to main content

 AI promises the earth, but only disciplined teams turn it into dependable value in regulated spaces.

-Mark Watson is CTO at ComplyAdvantage, a RegTech helping financial institutions detect and prevent financial crime with AI-driven tools.
+Mark Watson, CTO at ComplyAdvantage, builds AI-driven tools that help financial institutions detect and prevent financial crime.

 The Shift From Machine Learning To Practical AI

-Large models can process vast volumes of unstructured text, which is central to financial crime detection and adverse media screening.
+Modern language models changed what compliance teams can do with unstructured text, which sits at the heart of financial crime detection and adverse media screening.

-That shift has enabled faster iteration, simpler retraining cycles, and better results on real-world data than older, hand-tuned approaches.
+That shift supports faster iteration, simpler retraining cycles, and better results on real-world data than many older, hand-tuned approaches.

 That context helps teams set expectations, secure buy-in, and align AI projects with emerging rules and supervisory focus.